NacreousDawn596/Python3-tutorial/wiki/data-types.md

 # Dicts
-dicts are literally just json in python (with some changes) **the changes:** in python, you can do `{"name": "nac"}` while in json you can't, you need to write it like so: `{'name': 'nac'}`... wait, I forgot to tell you about booleons, let's see them quickly to continue,
+dicts are literally just json in python (with some changes) **the changes:** in python, you can do `{'name' : 'nac'}` while in json you can't, you need to write it like so: `{"name" : "nac"}`... wait, I forgot to tell you about booleons, let's see them quickly to continue,

 **booleons:** they are simply just True or False, let's see an example:
 ```py